The Proto Elephant in the Cloud

 Ask what you can do for social networking.

 Twitter was once the default online public square.
 Maybe it still is, despite Musk's impressive efforts to destroy it.
 Maybe some other commercial enterprise will replace it, sooner or later.
-(Maybe Post, which sounds very promising and which I've joined as well.)
 But no matter which commercial service becomes the next default online public square — and one of them will, as they're all bringing massive development and financial resources to bear on that goal — they will still suffer from these weaknesses of any for-profit venture:

 • Profit, not the common good, will be their ultimate goal.
 (And rightly so, as for any business.)